AndyObtiva/strategic/README.md

  - Includes the `Strategic::Strategy` module
  - Has a class name that ends with `Strategy` suffix (e.g. `NewCustomerStrategy`)
 4. Set strategy on strategic model using `strategy=` attribute writer method or instantiate with `new_with_strategy` class method, which takes a strategy name string (any case), strategy class, or mirror object (having a class matching strategy name minus the word `Strategy`) (note: you can call `::strategy_names` class method to obtain available strategy names or `::stratgies` to obtain available strategy classes)
+5. Alternatively in Rails, create migration `rails g migration add_strategy_name_to_resources strategy_name:string` and set strategy via `strategy_name` column, storing in database.
+On load of the model, the right strategy is automatically loaded based on `strategy_name` column.
 6. Invoke strategy method needed

 ## API